Asia Pulp & Paper: Activist criticism

 Asia Pulp & Paper has been the focus of campaigns by groups like Greenpeace and Rainforest Action Network, including accusations by Greenpeace of logging natural forests.

 Asia Pulp & Paper has entered into agreements with NGOs for monitoring of its sustainability practices.
 As a result of the announcement of APP's zero deforestation plan, Greenpeace, Rainforest Action Network and other NGOs welcomed the company's Forest Conservation Policy while expressing cautious optimism.
-Greenpeace also agreed to halt its global campaign against APP and open discussions to ensure that the company properly implements its policy, an agreement it terminated in 2018 claiming that APP was "not genuinely serious" about ending deforestation.
+Greenpeace also agreed to halt its global campaign against APP and open discussions to ensure that the company properly implements its policy.

 In 2003, APP signed a Memorandum of Understanding with the World Wildlife Fund.
 This ended six months later based on WWF refusing to approve the environmental management plan.
 APP entered into a five-year partnership with Rainforest Alliance in 2005 to identify and monitoring high conservation areas.
 The agreement was terminated in 2007, but Rainforest Alliance re-engaged with APP in 2014 to evaluate the progress of its conservation policy.
 In September 2015, the Singaporean National Environment Agency (NEA) named APP as one of five companies possibly responsible for the 2015 Southeast Asian Haze.
 The Singapore Environment Council instituted a temporary restriction on the use of Singapore Green label certifications for APP products in response, causing companies such as NTUC FairPrice to pull products sourced by APP.
-In response, APP implemented better fire suppression strategies and later received the Singapore Environment Council's (SEC) enhanced Green Label certification after SEC audits of its suppliers, allowing its products to return to Singapore shelves.
+In response, APP implemented better fire suppression strategies, by investing US$100 million in an Integrated Fire Management System which claimed to reduce forest fires since 2015 and later received the Singapore Environment Council's (SEC) enhanced Green Label certification after SEC audits of its suppliers, allowing its products to return to Singapore shelves.